History of the United States Navy: Disarmament (1785–1794)

 After the American Revolutionary War, the brand-new United States struggled to stay financially afloat.
 National income was desperately needed and most came from tariffs on imported goods.
 Because of rampant smuggling, the need was immediate for strong enforcement of tariff laws.
 On August 4, 1790, the United States Congress, urged on by Secretary of the Treasury Alexander Hamilton, created the Revenue-Marine, the forerunner for the United States Coast Guard, to enforce the tariff and all other maritime laws.
 Ten cutters were initially ordered.
 Between 1790 and 1797 when the Navy Department was created, the Revenue-Marine was the only armed maritime service for the United States.

 American merchant shipping had been protected by the Royal Navy during the colonial era, but as a consequence of the Treaty of Paris and the disarmament of the Continental Navy, the United States no longer had any protection for its ships from pirates.
 The fledgling nation did not have the funds to pay annual tribute to the Barbary states, so their ships were vulnerable for capture after 1785.
 By 1789, the new Constitution of the United States authorized Congress to create a navy, but during George Washington's first term (1787–1793) little was done to rearm the navy.
 In 1793, the French Revolutionary Wars between Great Britain and France began, and a truce negotiated between Portugal and Algiers ended Portugal's blockade of the Strait of Gibraltar which had kept the Barbary pirates in the Mediterranean.
-Soon after, the pirates sailed into the Atlantic, and captured 11 American merchant ships and more than a hundred seamen.
+Soon after, Algerian corsairs sailed into the Atlantic, and captured 11 American merchant ships and more than a hundred seamen.
+The Naval Act of 1794 described the proposed naval force as a response to "depredations committed by the Algerine corsairs", and included a clause ending further construction if peace were reached with the Regency of Algiers.
+The U.S. Department of State describes the 1794 authorization of the first six ships of the U.S. Navy as a response to Algerian seizures of American ships.

 In reaction to the seizure of the American vessels, Congress debated and approved the Naval Act of 1794, which authorized the building of six frigates, four of 44 guns and two of 36 guns.
 Supporters were mostly from the northern states and the coastal regions, who argued the Navy would result in savings in insurance and ransom payments, while opponents from southern states and inland regions thought a navy was not worth the expense and would drive the United States into more costly wars.